Enrolments

 Children with additional needs are welcomed and included in every aspect of the program.
 (An enrolment interview will be required to ensure we can meet your and your childs needs.)

-When your child is offered a position and before they commence at preschool you are required to provide;
+When your child is offered a position and before they commence at preschool you are required to;

-• A copy of your child’s Birth Certificate
+• Provide a copy of your child’s Birth Certificate

-• A copy of your child’s Immunisation Record (ACIR)
+• Provide a copy of your child’s Immunisation Record (ACIR)

-• Health plans or specialist reports if applicable
+• Provide Health plans or specialist reports if applicable

 • Pay an enrolment fee and holding deposit